QuickyBooster/SE357-Pratice-class/Lab1/Lab1.1/question2.md

 Are there any drawbacks to using certain tools in requirements engineering activities?

 1. Brainstorming
-Some of the potential drawbacks and challenges of brainstorming include:

 - Groupthink: In a group brainstorming session, there is a risk of groupthink, where participants may conform to popular ideas or suppress dissenting opinions.
 This can lead to a lack of diversity in generated ideas.